lmcai/Leaf_evolution/EFD/readme.txt

 These MatLab codes are intended to process RGB images of leaf to extract their outline and analyse it using EFD.
+If using herbarium specimen image, use specimen_img_trace_to_individual_bw_mask.m to segment individual leaves first.
-To implement, first use rgb2bw.m to convert images to silhouettes (binary image) then use EFD_main.m to get EFD coefficient for PCA analysis.
+If using stained leaves, first use rgb2bw.m to convert images to silhouettes (binary image).
+Then use EFD_main.m to get EFD coefficient for PCA analysis.

 ==================================================